Ashwini Vaishnaw, Anurag Thakur, Mansukh Mandaviya and other newly appointed ministers take charge | Politics

 ''We will ensure that this sector can be further improved and exports can be boosted,'' he added.

-Minister of State for Textiles Darshana Vikram Jardosh said she will help grow and promote the textile sector and make it a key sector for 'Make in India'.
+Minister of State for Textiles Darshana Vikram Jardosh said she will help grow and promote the textiles sector and make it a key sector for 'Make in India'.

 Jardosh also took charge on Thursday.
 BJP Lok Sabha member Bhagwanth Khuba took charge as Minister of State for New and Renewable Energy as well as for Chemicals and Fertilisers.